Chapter 11: The Social Machine cover

 When you have unlimited patience from your AI teammate, you grow more patient with your human teammates.
 When you can iterate rapidly on ideas with AI assistance, you become less precious about any particular approach with humans.

-The shift was subtle but real: less arguing about implementation details in code reviews, more interest in whether we’re solving the right problem.
-Less defending particular approaches, more exploring alternatives.
+Less arguing about implementation details in code reviews.
+More interest in whether we are solving the right problem.
+Less defending particular approaches.
+More exploring alternatives.

 When you have unlimited patience from your AI teammate, you grow more patient with your human teammates.
 When you can iterate rapidly on ideas with AI assistance, you become less precious about any particular approach with humans.